 Terminal Value: Exit Multiple Method

 Terminal value is calculated based on what method (discussed previously) the analyst is going to use.
 Under the exit multiple method, TV is calculated as follows:

 TV = Last Twelve Months Exit Multiple x Projected Statistic

-The terminal multiple can be the enterprise value/EBITDA or enterprise value/EBIT, which are the usual multiples used in financial valuation.
+The exit multiple can be the enterprise value/EBITDA or enterprise value/EBIT, which are the usual multiples used in financial valuation.
 The projected statistic, on the other hand, is the relevant statistic projected in the previous year.

 Meanwhile, under the perpetuity growth model, the terminal value is calculated as follows:

 TV = (Free Cash Flow x (1 + g)) / (WACC – g)

 - Free Cash Flow = FCF for the last twelve months